forgia-ai/bank-convert/docs/instructions.md

-# Bank Statement Converter Application Specifications
+# Bank Statement Convert Application Specifications

 ## Overview

-The Bank Statement Converter is a web application designed to help users extract transaction data from their bank statements and convert it into an Excel (XLSX) format.
+The Bank Statement Convert is a web application designed to help users extract transaction data from their bank statements and convert it into an Excel (XLSX) format.
 The application will feature user authentication, allowing users to sign up for different plans with varying usage limits.
 It will also include landing pages optimized for search engines (SEO) to attract new users.

 ## Features